macharla/JsPractice/README.md

 # JsPractice
-To Learn Java Script and It's FrameWorks like Jasmine
+To Learn JavaScript and It's FrameWorks like Jasmine